How to Adopt in Manitoba: A Clear Path Through a Complex System

 Step 3: Attend an Adoption Information Session

 These seminars cover the adoption landscape in Manitoba, what to expect from the process, and the specific requirements for your pathway.
-For families in Northern Manitoba, remote delivery options exist — you should not have to travel to Winnipeg solely for the seminar, though some historical reports indicate this has been an issue in specific regions.
+For families in Northern Manitoba, ask the provider whether remote delivery is available; some applicants may need to travel to Winnipeg for education sessions or other appointments.

 Free Download